 NRS needed a national solution to streamline all data management across its Scottish Health Boards, enabling deeper and more accurate insights for clinical trial activities.
 In 2009, ReDA – Infonetica’s Clinical Trial Management System (CTMS) went live.
 NRS and Infonetica have partnered ever since.

-NRS standardised data capture and centralised the system to give an accurate national picture
+Standardised and centralised system for accurate national picture

 NRS and the CSO established the data points required to fulfil their objectives.
 Using ReDA’s configurability, they embedded a National Minimum Data Set into ReDA across all clinical stakeholders in Scotland.